gitseed/whale/README.md

 * Phase one: Just docker command passthroughs and "adaptive copy"
 * Adaptive copy: A synthetic build context is created with only the files needed!
+* Docker passthrough: `docker_run` which is a very low level task.
+It results in a RUN.
+Whereas `run` would have implicit pipefail and etc. Similar `docker_env` and `docker_arg` and etc for each Dockerfile thing that exists.